stevesaliman/gradle-properties-plugin/README.md

 4. The gradle-${environmentName}.properties file in the project directory. if no environment is specified, the plugin will assume an environment name of "local".
-We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that develpers' local configurations don't interfere with each other.
+We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that developers' local configurations don't interfere with each other.

 5. The gradle.properties file in the user's ${gradleUserHomeDir}